Neurosis: 1939–1952

-For his 1947 book, Dimensions of Personality, German-British psychologist Hans Eysenck created the term "neuroticism" to refer to someone whose "constitution may leave them liable to break down [emotionally] with the slightest provocation."
+For his 1947 book, Dimensions of Personality, German-British psychologist Hans Eysenck created the term "neuroticism" to refer to someone whose "constitution may leave them liable to break down [emotionally] with the slightest provocation".
 The book outlines a two-factor theory of personality, with neuroticism as one of those two factors.
 This book would be greatly influential on future personality theory.

-Karen Horney's Neurosis and Human Growth (1950) expanded the understanding of neuroses.
+Karen Horney's Neurosis and Human Growth (1950) further expanded the understanding of neuroses.